One of the most common questions we are asked at Dillon Family Dentistry is:

 The good news is, for most people a good at-home oral hygiene regimen is inexpensive and simple.

 Your friendly neighborhood Bryn Mawr dentist would love to show you the correct way to brush and floss (most people are doing it wrong!) and even help you select the best brush and floss for you.
-Please give us a call at 610-525-5497.
+Please give us a call at 610-525-5497 or visit our dental office.
 We are here for you!